a1k0n/a1k0n.github.io/_posts/2015-11-09-javascript-ft2-player.md

 changing the sound in an unpredictable way (other than pausing, which is handled separately).
 The code on this page is using a callback buffer size of 16384, over 300 milliseconds, and yet the oscilloscopes and patterns are updating at roughly the tick rate (~50Hz).
-How's that work?
+How does that work?

 Whenever I finish rendering a tick to the audio buffer, I push a visualization state onto a queue, keyed by the current *audio time* in samples.